ianvanbuskirk/nomquamgender/README.md

-# nomquamgender
+# nomquamgender (nqg)

 A simple package containing data and a few functions to support name-based gender-classification in scientific research.

 Conceptually, this method of classification does not reflect gender _identity_, _expression_ or a _perception_ of either but a structural dimension of gender: that is, how gender is likely to have structured an individual's life.
 Rather than fine-grained, anthropological accounts uniquely crafted to glimpse this gendering process our method provides only the possibility of tapping into a single, narrow stream of relatively inert data exhaust: names.
 As such, the classifications we offer are limited[^1].
 How gender structures "social space" ([Bourdieu, 1989](https://www.jstor.org/stable/202060?seq=1)) will forever elude our attempts to "reduce human group life to variables and their relations" ([Blumer, 1956](https://www.jstor.org/stable/2088418?seq=1)).
 Thus, we name what we capture here nomquamgender: a nonsense name made of the French _nom_, Latin _quam_, and English _gender_.
 Fully translated to English as "name rather than gender", this signifies that what our method can offer is a reflection of the gendering process, a shadow of the way gender structures social space, but only that, and nothing more.

 Computationally, this package provides access to name-gender association data that can be used to classify individuals into gendered groups.
 These gendered groups are best thought of as individuals likely to have been most typically gendered female and individuals likely to have been most typically gendered male.
 When discussing these classifications in practice one ought to use this language of _gendered female_ and _gendered male_ rather than more traditional sex/gender language[^2].
 Classifications themselves are not made by our package, but rather the probability that a name belongs to an individual gendered female, p(gf), is provided.
-This method is comparable in performance to the most reliable paid name-based gender-classification services ([Van buskirk, 2022](https://www.overleaf.com/project/60ba2dd89d76914725831610)).
+This method is comparable in performance to the most reliable paid name-based gender-classification services ([Van buskirk, 2022](https://larremorelab.github.io/publications/)).

+---

 ## Installation

 ```
 pip install nomquamgender
 ```

+---

 ## Usage